FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 The user installs the Meetix app on his smartphone, serving as a client and the app communicates, through HTTPS requests, with the firebase server where the database is stored, handling the communication of the API with it, accessing and adding all the information needed for the app's flow.

+To avoid large data processing workloads in the app, causing it to use more battery and provide a worse overall user experience, we offloaded some logic to the backend using Firebase Cloud Functions.
+Namely, we use this component for the interest matching algorithm.
+We also use it for ensuring data integrity, using functions as triggers for our database.

 To allow the user to search through the database information, we connected to the Algolia server, a full-text search provider.
+This allows us to not perform heavy workloads locally on the device and provide more comprehensive search results.

 ---